vidal-adrien/ChIP-Rx-Pipeline-Pub/chiprx.md

 * The reads sequencing data in `.fastq` format for each sample.
 May be compressed as a `.gz` archive.
   * For each experimental condition, both an input (sequencing before immuno-precipitation) and IP (sequencing after immuno-precipitation) are needed.
-  * In the case of pair-end sequencing, two files per sample with matching read IDs are needed.
+  * In the case of paired-end sequencing, two files per sample with matching read IDs are needed.
 * The sequences of potential contaminants to control for in `.fasta` format (optional).
 * The sequences of the sequencing adapters in `.fasta` format.
 * The sequence of the reference genome of teh studied organism in `.fasta` format.